 The six winning teams from the basic lathe machine challenge and top three teams from the CNC challenge were awarded with a cash prize, the three most outstanding participants with scholarships to study in the most prestigious Engineering Universities in China and they were guided in winning a manufacturing tender and internship opportunities with AVIC International and other affiliated companies.

-This season’s main objective is to empower the youth through employment, job creation in the Kenyan construction sector will highly contribute towards decreasing the high unemployment rate in the country.
-This season will therefore lay emphasis in skill development so as to empower the youth with employable skills.
+The season’s main objective was to empower the youth through employment, job creation in the Kenyan construction sector, this led to the awarding of the ATC season 4 25 finalist with Employment at the site. we believe this will highly contribute towards decreasing the high unemployment rate in the country.

 For more information connect with us on facebook and twitter.